Today I’m going to show you how to start a business in USA with 15 actionable steps…

-If you need Foreign Qualification to conduct business in another state, email me at firstname.lastname@example.org to register your Foreign Qualification
+If you need Foreign Qualification to conduct business in another state, email me at firstname.lastname@example.org to register your Foreign Qualification.

 3. Get a Registered Agent

-Cost: $45 to $100/year
+Cost: $50 to $150/year

 Think of the Registered Agent as a service to ensure you don’t miss any important documents related to lawsuits or state taxes.